jerryjappinen/baseline-php/documentation-web/site/pages/arrays/array_flatten.md

 When `$removeChildren` is set to `true`, all child arrays are removed.
 When `$preserveKeys` is set to `true`, keys in `$array` as well as any child arrays are preserved.
 Enabling both is a safe way of removing child arrays without losing associations.

 **Note!** When preserving keys, it's possible that some values are lost.
-Some child arrays might include values with the same keys as
+Some child arrays might include values with the same keys as their children.